-To date, seven members of the El Camino College community have tested positive for COVID-19.
+To date, 53 members of the El Camino College community have tested positive for COVID-19.
 To honor the privacy rights afforded to medical patients, any identifying information about these individuals is considered confidential and will not be disclosed.

 Students and employees who may have been exposed to the affected individuals are identified, notified, and advised on the appropriate actions to take, including self-isolating and watching for symptoms.
 Areas these individuals are known to have visited before testing positive for COVID-19 are identified so they can undergo thorough disinfection.

 Every aspect of El Camino College’s response to the outbreak is guided by protocol from public health agencies, including the Los Angeles County Department of Public Health and the Centers for Disease Control.

 Like 2021 Spring Semester, most 2021 Summer Session and Fall Semester courses will

 be delivered online.
 Students should consult the class schedule and their instructors